Cats for Adoption

 Are there children in the home?
 All of our cats will have a guide with the minimum age for children they can live with.
 (We do not re-home any cats under the age of 6 months with children under the age of 4 years as standard).

 Do you rent or own your property?
 If you rent, you will need to provide proof that you can have a cat/cats at the property.

 Getting a pet is like adding someone to your family!
 It is important that both you and them have expectations and needs met.

-Please note we can only rehome one cat to a home within a 3 month period, unless they have come to us as a pair or more or are part of a litter for kittens.
+Please note we can only rehome one cat to a home within a 3 month period, unless they have come to us as a pair or more, or are part of a litter of kittens.
 This is to allow each cat a chance to settle into their new home.

 Home visits are arranged at a time convenient to you, usually within a few days of the cat being reserved.

 The Adoption Appointment After 24 hours of reserving a cat or once you have had your home visit, you will be able to book an appointment to adopt your cat.
 (Please allow at least 30 minutes for this).